Recovery & Healing from Addiction with Meditative Movements™

 The I Am Good Enough Meditative Movement™ is one of my favorites.
 By practicing the movement consistently, I remember the defining moment when my own unworthiness weight was released.
 Tears flowed freely as my entire body, mind and heart felt connected and aligned to this truth.

+As you experience more freedom from your addiction, we hope you find Meditative Movements™ a resource that supports your health and well-being.
 In honor of September Recovery Month, we are providing you with three complimentary Meditative Movements™ that coincide with the first three steps of the 12 Step Program.

 Step 1: "We admitted we were powerless over alcohol that our lives had become unmanageable. "